top of page

 People relax and swim by a stone bridge over a clear turquoise river, surrounded by lush green mountains under a bright blue sky.

-Verzasca Valley and the famouse ponte dei salti
+Verzasca Valley and the famous ponte dei salti

 Head to Ascona or Locarno on Lake Maggiore